elucherini/beacube/README.md

 * node-bluetooth-hci-socket prerequisites
     * Compatible Bluetooth 4.0 USB adapter
     * WinUSB driver setup for Bluetooth 4.0 USB adapter, using Zadig tool
+* On Windows you are going to need Apples "Bonjour SDK for Windows".
+You can download it either from Apple (registration required) or various unofficial sources.
+Take your pick.
+After installing the SDK restart your shell or command prompt and make sure the BONJOUR_SDK_HOME environment variable is set.
+You'll also need a compiler.
+Microsoft Visual Studio Express will do.
+On Windows node >=0.7.9 is required.

 # Setup #